revitron/revitron-ui/docs/source/get-started.rst

 `RPM <https://github.com/revitron/rpm/blob/master/README.md>`_.
 Generally it is recommendend to install the bundled version as described below.

-.. attention:: The bundle installer as well as the Revitron package manager are using `Git <https://git-scm.com/>`_ to manage dependencies.
+.. note:: The bundle installer as well as the Revitron package manager are using `Git <https://git-scm.com/>`_ to manage dependencies.
    Please make sure that Git is installed properly on your system before installing Revitron.

 Bundle Installer